SSRS Column charts are useful for comparisons. By seeing the Column Chart, one can understand the business without any

 Create a Column Chart in SSRS

 When you drag and Drop the Chart from Toolbox to Design space, a new window called Select Chart Type will be opened to select the required chart from the available once.
-In this example, we are selecting Simple Column Chart as shown in below screenshot.
+In this example, we are selecting the Simple Column Chart, as shown in the below screenshot.

-Once you click on Ok button, Column chart will be displayed in the design region with dummy data as shown below.
+Once you click on the Ok button, the Column chart will display in the design region with dummy data.

 Click on the empty space around the SSRS Column Chart will open the Chart Data window

 - Category Group: Please specify the Column name on which you want to partition your Column Chart.

 In this example, we will create a Column chart in SSRS for the Year 2011 and 2012 Sales by country.
-So, Drag and drop the Year 2011 and 2012 column from dataset to chart data values and Country Name in category group.
+So, Drag and drop the Year 2011 and 2012 column from dataset to chart data values and Country Name in the category group.

 Click on the Preview button to see the SSRS column chart report preview.

-If you observe the above screenshot, It is providing perfect result but we are unable to identify the exact amount of Sales for each country.
+If you observe the above screenshot, It is providing a perfect result.
+However, we are unable to identify the exact amount of Sales for each country.
 To resolve these situations, We have to use the Data Labels.

-In order to add Data labels to column chart in SSRS, Right click on the Blue bars (representing 2011 Year).
+To add Data labels to column chart in SSRS, Right-click on the Blue bars (representing 2011 Year).
 Then, select the Show Data Labels option from the context menu to show the values.

-Click on the Preview button to see the Column Chart in SSRS report preview.
+Click on the Preview button to see the Column Chart report preview.